 Whether you’re an athlete, coach, athletic trainer, or just an avid sports fan, you likely know someone with an injury to her or his anterior cruciate ligament (ACL) or you may have been in the unfortunate situation to experience the injury firsthand.
 ACL injuries are a common sports-related injury with an annual incidence of 120,000, occurring primarily during the high school and college years.1 Even more shocking is that this rate is increasing, especially in females.
 This article will focus on ACL injuries in the female athlete (although many recommendations can be applied to both sexes), with discussion on the science behind the injury, the debate on management options, and prevention strategies.

-Quick Anatomy Lesson: The Anterior Cruciate Ligament
+Anatomy: The Anterior Cruciate Ligament

 The ACL (Figure 1) is one of the main ligaments to help stabilize the knee by preventing the tibia (shin bone) from sliding forward in relation to the femur (thigh bone).
 It attaches to the knee at the underside and back of the femur and crosses diagonally through the knee joint to attach at the upper part of the tibia.
 The posterior cruciate ligament prevents an opposing movement to the ACL and forms an X shape with the ACL.
 (Fun fact: cruciate is from the Latin word for cross.)